 Bridges of the Train Show

 Bridges... there are so many types and styles of bridges and each bridge is unique in its own way.
 As an engineer myself, bridges have always been an interest of mine.
-The key is to make the bridge not only functional but also beautiful in its own way.
+The key is to make the bridge not only functional and safe but also beautiful in its own way.
+Of course, what is beautiful can vary greatly from person to person but traditional with details yet clean often seems to win.

 Viaducts, such as seen below, are interesting bridges due to their repeating archways.
 Repeating archways have been a part of classic architecture for thousands of years.
-These railroad bridges are solid bridges.
+These types of railroad bridges are solid bridges that hold up well to fast moving water below.

 In this shot below, we get a peak at a truss bridge over a river.
 I'm still not completely happy with the truss bridge I built for our garden railroad so I shot photos of truss bridges whenever I saw one.
 Maybe all these photos will help me figure out what is bothering me about my own bridge...

-When I painted my truss bridge black (one of my early paint jobs), I made the mistake of using a true black spray paint.
+When I painted my truss bridge black (one of my early versions of the paint job), I made the mistake of using a true black spray paint.
 The mistake is it was true black.
 The black needs to be toned down as seen in this photo below.
-You need to add a bit of white or gray to tone down the black and then a slight bit of red to get the shade away from blue.
+You need to add a bit of white or gray to tone down the black (to lighten it slightly) and then add a slight bit of red to get the hue away from blue.
 This bridge, below, is painted just right....

 Below is a rather tall trestle bridge.
 I built a shorter trestle bridge for our garden railroad.
-The unique feature of my trestle bridge is that it is curved.
+The unique feature of my trestle bridge is that it is spanning a long compound curve.
 This one, below, is spanning a very deep crevice...

 A truss bridge of a different color, below...